-Content marketing can be great for agency SEO and sales support—but many agencies struggle to keep up.
+Content marketing can be great for agency SEO and sales support for every business —but many agencies struggle to keep up.

 I see ‘unloved’ agency blogs, derivative content, and stale social media accounts that make me wonder if they’re still even in business.

 If you’re truly ready to change, you’ll need to do things differently this time around.
 Otherwise, it’s as they say about third marriages—the “triumph of optimism over experience.”

 Your agency’s content self-marketing can be great for your marketing mix… but only if you get it right.

 - Good content helps prospective clients solve meaningful problems.

 - Bad content is irrelevant, derivative, and/or non-existent.

 - “Meh” content wastes your team’s time.